VvN12345/VTOG/README.md

 ![Example](Resources/VTOG-GUI.png "Simple VTOG GUI running along MPV to determine timestamps")

+FFMPEG AND YAD ARE REQUIRED TO RUN VTOG
 How to install.
 1. Download VTOGv1.tar
 2. Extract and open a terminal in the same folder